truewis/FACET-II-ML-diag/README.md

+Offline ML prediction model of e-beam diagnostics at SLAC National Accelerator Laboratory's FACET-II experiment.
+For a guide on using this repository, please see [link]{https://docs.google.com/presentation/d/1-oJMOLZZdAZC_jbC0RWxz4-hvLq6qVz6MSYKFwsFe_A/edit?usp=sharing}.
-Pre-processing SLAC's FACET accelerator data for ML prediction of LPS and current profiles.
-Predicting TCAV measurements using an offline predictive model.
-Work is sponsored by SLAC National Laboratory operated by the U.S. Department of Energy (DOE) in collaboration with Stanford University.
+This work was sponsored by SLAC National Accelerator Laboratory operated by the U.S. Department of Energy (DOE) in collaboration with Stanford University and the University of California, Berkeley.